yadavanuj1996/full-stack-web-development-notes/kubernetes/README.md

 The Store is where the state of the cluster and all the applications are stored.

 ##### Cloud controller
 The Cloud controller allows Kubernetes to integrate with cloud services, such as storage and load-balancers.
 The hands-on examples that will come up in later chapters will help you integrate a cloud load-balancer with an application that you will deploy to a Kubernetes cluster.

+#### Nodes
+Nodes run user applications and can either be Linux or Windows Nodes.
+Linux Nodes run Linux applications, whereas Windows Nodes run
+Windows applications.

+All Nodes run two main services, namely:
+- Kubelet
+- Container runtime

+##### Kubelet
+The kubelet is the main Kubernetes agent.
+It joins the Node to the cluster and communicates with the control plane, in charge of notifying when tasks are received and reporting on the status of those tasks.

+##### Container runtime
+The container runtime starts and stops containers.

+Note: In the past, Kubernetes would use docker as its container runtime.
+However, Kubernetes 1.20 announced that support for the
+Docker container runtime would be dropped in a future release of Kubernetes.
+Although Kubernetes will stop supporting Docker as a runtime, it will continue to support images created by Docker.